| || member for 5 years, 5 months, 1 day|

 Currently I am inputting information from cemetery books.
 I am not trying to have a bunch of memorials under my number WHO CARES???

-What I care for is to list the forgotten, for those that are searching for loved ones.
+What I care for is to list the forgotten, that didn't have a headstone or the headstone is missing for whatever reason.
+For those that are searching for loved ones.
 Not knowing where in the "county" they are resting.
 Since inputting the cemetery book info.
 I have had several people contact me because I had solved mysteries where their relatives are buried at.
+That has been rewarding.
+It trumps the "negative" ones.

 Found this wonderful writing by: Thelma Greene Reagan.